bean-mhm/Saffron/README.md

 ![Nodes](./images/nodes-color-space-convs.webp)

 These nodes let you convert between different color spaces.
-A more detailed explanation is provided below in the [How To Use](#how-to-use-important) section.
+A more detailed explanation is provided below.

-# How To Use (IMPORTANT)
+# Color Management (IMPORTANT)

 > [!IMPORTANT]
 > Humans are naturally lazy to read long pieces of text (including myself), but
-> if you want to be able to use Saffron without glitches and weird results, you
+> if you want to use Saffron without broken results, you
 > need to read and understand the following instructions.

 In order to use Saffron, we need to disable Blender's color management system